intersective/app/README.md

 Run `npm install` to install necessary packages

+Make a copy of the src/environments/filestack.ts.example to src/environments/filestack.ts and fill in the missing details.

 Run `npm run start` to start a development server on your local, and calling stage-test.practera.com for API

 Run `npm run local` to start a development server on your local, and calling 127.0.0.1:8080 for API